crvouga/headless-combobox/readme.md

 Or copy & paste it into your source code.
 It's just one file with zero dependencies.

+# TODO

+- Multi select

+- Accessibility Helpers (you can do this yourself since its headless)

 # Usage

 ## React